google/android-fhir/docs/contrib/git.md

 it can be convenient to simply click the _"Pencil" button_ on GitHub's Web UI to _Edit in place._ For a more fully fledged IDE for docs, see [Docs](docs.md).

-The only minor drawback with this is that, if you have committer privileges, then this will create a branch on the "real" (upstream / origin) repository, instead of on your fork.
-While in general this is not recommended, it's OK in this case, as such branches get automatically deleted on merge of PRs.

 ### Locally with Git CLI

 Using the standard `git` CLI client, you would typically do the following: